Chinese Communist Party: Economics

-Analysis and criticism
+Analysis

 While foreign analysts generally agree that the CCP has rejected orthodox Marxism–Leninism and Mao Zedong Thought (or at least basic thoughts within orthodox thinking), the CCP itself disagrees.
 Critics of the CCP argue that Jiang Zemin ended the party's formal commitment to Marxism–Leninism with the introduction of the ideological theory, the Three Represents.
 However, party theorist Leng Rong disagrees, claiming that "Jiang rid the Party of the ideological obstacles to different kinds of ownership ...
 He did not give up Marxism or socialism.
 He strengthened the Party by providing a modern understanding of Marxism and socialism—which is why we talk about a 'socialist market economy' with Chinese characteristics."
 The attainment of true "communism" is still described as the CCP's and China's "ultimate goal".
 While the CCP claims that China is in the primary stage of socialism, party theorists argue that the current development stage "looks a lot like capitalism".
 Alternatively, certain party theorists argue that "capitalism is the early or first stage of communism."
 Some have dismissed the concept of a primary stage of socialism as intellectual cynicism.
 For example, Robert Lawrence Kuhn, a former foreign adviser to the Chinese government, stated: "When I first heard this rationale, I thought it more comic than clever—a wry caricature of hack propagandists leaked by intellectual cynics.
 But the 100-year horizon comes from serious political theorists."

 American political scientist and sinologist David Shambaugh argues that before the "Practice Is the Sole Criterion for the Truth" campaign, the relationship between ideology and decision making was a deductive one, meaning that policy-making was derived from ideological knowledge.
 However, under Deng's leadership this relationship was turned upside down, with decision making justifying ideology.
 Chinese policy-makers have described the Soviet Union's state ideology as "rigid, unimaginative, ossified, and disconnected from reality", believing that this was one of the reasons for the dissolution of the Soviet Union.
 Therefore, Shambaugh argues, Chinese policy-makers believe that their party ideology must be dynamic to safeguard the party's rule.

 British sinologist Kerry Brown argues that the CCP does not have an ideology, and that the party organization is pragmatic and interested only in what works.
 The party itself argues against this assertion.
 Hu Jintao stated in 2012 that the Western world is "threatening to divide us" and that "the international culture of the West is strong while we are weak ...
 Ideological and cultural fields are our main targets".
 As such, the CCP puts a great deal of effort into the party schools and into crafting its ideological message.